unixpickle/pecunia/README.md

 # pecunia

 **pecunia** is a small locally-hosted web application for tracking your spending.
+The main goal is to help you categorize your purchasing to track what fraction of your money is going to which categories.

 The intended usage flows as follows: